ArthurCPeng/text-converter/README.md

 The blocks of text are separated by separators and empty lines.

 The converted text is outputted as a file.
-The first 10 characters are used as the file name.
+The characters before the first return, space, dot or comma, or the first 10 characters are used as the file name.
 If the file name already exists, the original file is overwritten.

 To ensure proper alignment, any Arabic numerals are replaced with Chinese characters, and any English punctuation marks are replaced by their Chinese counterpart.